ddluc/discreet-request/README.md

 ## Features:

 * Creates requests using rotating proxies and user agents
-* Throttles requests using a timeout
+* Throttles requests using a rate limiter
-* Maintains a proxy pool that drops dead or blocked proxiesString
+* Maintains a proxy pool that drops dead or blocked proxies.
 * Implements a request cache to avoid making unnecessary requests to the requested resource

 Before scraping any data from a website, please refer and abide by the Terms of Service.